Nothing but Legionair Sailplanes 2026 , with a sprinkle on the Shuttle

 Original Legionairs had aluminum booms and spars,

-CF changes the flex not a Legionair really 🙂
+CF changes the wing flex not a Legionair really 🙂

 Is this No longer a Legionair? 🙂 (purists might think so) Ribs are Laser cut with TE notches for sheet, the tip panel ribs are designed for no cap strips.
 AS well the Tip panel is allegedly designed to glue to the inboard panel, so no aluminum joiners for Plug in Play tip Panels

-Cottage Industry Fuse (perhaps), or later Haga halves with poor root transition from mold at TE, the demarkation line can clearly be seen on both sides.
+Cottage Industry Fuse , above (perhaps), or could be later Haga halves with poor root transition from mold at TE, the demarkation line can clearly be seen on both sides.
 I have seen photos of white gelcoat molded halves as well as green molded halves which I believe where both from Haga Kits.

 this appears to be a CI fuse as well note the halves are together, as well there is a taper from the root TE to the pod , unlike the very sharp transition seen in the gel coated fuse halves earlier, Interestingly the box sure seems like the one used by Haga for his Kits and there are aluminum wing tubes in there 🙂